wincax88/socorro-collector/docs/project_plan.rst

 Outstanding questions:

-.. todo:: Talk to Rob about collector features
+.. todo:: Are there other collector features we're missing here?

-.. todo:: peter says there's the feature for two http posts each holding a
-          crash, but they're connected--do they get connected with the collector or elsewhere?

 .. todo:: make sure that if s3 has a major outage or api change or we have to
           switch s3 accounts or buckets or something crazy that requires us to